Understanding the Differences in Speed, Reliability, and Sustainability to Make the Smartest Choice for Your Household

 Availability and Installation Logistics

-When it comes to pure availability, cable holds a massive geographical advantage.
-Because coaxial wall jacks have been standard in American housing construction for decades, the vast majority of rental properties and single-family homes are already pre-wired for immediate service.
-Fiber internet availability is growing rapidly, but providers prioritize densely populated urban and suburban areas where they can connect the highest number of customers per mile of new cable laid.
-If you live in a rural area, legacy cable is likely your strongest option while you wait for future fiber expansion.
+Conversely, fiber to the home (FTTH) availability is growing rapidly but still faces significant physical hurdles, currently reaching approximately 43% of national households.
+Providers strategically prioritize densely populated urban and suburban areas where they can connect the highest number of paying customers per mile of expensive new cable laid.
+If you live in an aging suburban development or a rural area, standard cable is highly likely your strongest option while you patiently wait for future optical expansion to reach your street.

 Selecting the Best Internet Connection for Your New Home